RylanMorrison/chat-rooms/README.md

 Chat Rooms

-A site for multiple users to create chat rooms and communicate in them using text messages.
+A practice Rails webapp for multiple users to create chat rooms and communicate in them using text messages.

 Ruby version: 3.3.2